 The Plymouth Rock chicken is an exceptionally friendly bird that will make for the perfect barnyard pet with exceptional laying qualities.
-These birds are arguably one of the most popular breeds in the United States and other parts of the world.
+These birds are arguably one of the most popular breeds in the US and other parts of the world.
 In addition to being excellent layers, Plymouth Rock chickens make for decent meat birds.

-About the Plymouth Rock chicken breed
+About the Plymouth Rock Chicken Breed

 D.A.
 Upham crossed Black Java hens with a barred rooster.
 After the initial generations, the offspring were bred for barring and legs without feathers.
 Modern-day Plymouth Rocks are thought to have derived from this cross.